 Recall that a primary promise of technology is to save lawyers time.
 How will your solution deliver on that promise?
-How long will it take to configure the software and train the team?
+How long will it take to configure the legal software and train the team?
 How long will it actually take to use the key functions?
 (With modern matter management, for example, capturing new matter data should be possible in seconds – or you risk insurrection from your users.)
 How much time saving can you reasonably expect from this tech?

 7. Updates and Upgrades

 How often is the software updated, and what happens when it is?
 Does it remain accessible?
 Does the price go up?
 Moreover, often the best ideas come from the field: Does the vendor provide a way for users to submit ideas for new or improved functionality?
 Can they share examples of specific changes they made based on user feedback?